 Greg Amiel (29:23):

-Right. and, and, and there’s countless examples of athletes who do this sort of thing, but they create a brand around themselves.
+Right. and, and, and there are countless examples of athletes who do this sort of thing, but they create a brand around themselves.
 And you can look at, at, at one of the guys on the court with him, Michael Jordan inspired every young kid to want to be able to reach the rim and dunk the ball.
-All right. by not just because of his logo, but because of who he came to be, how he chose to speak in front of people, how he chose to recognize his failures as the elements that allowed him to reach his successes.
-So that is what I think a brand is really deeply rooted in is, is the, the sentiments that go beyond just the visual logo, like you’ve, you’ve said, right.
+All right. not just because of his logo, but because of who he came to be, how he chose to speak in front of people, and how he chose to recognize his failures as the elements that allowed him to reach his successes.
+So that is what I think a brand is really deeply rooted in is, is the sentiments that go beyond just the visual logo, as you’ve, you’ve said, right.
 The logo is part of the brand, but I don’t think it is the brand all the time.
 Right.
 It has to be a part of it, but it doesn’t stop there.
 It goes way deeper.

 Zach Colman (30:22):

 Yeah, exactly.
-And I think that, I think that I actually put a video up on YouTube about the jump, the jump man logo.
+And I think that I think that I actually put a video up on YouTube about the jump, the jump man logo.
 And I kind of talked about that a little bit and how I transitioned and became a part of that, how Michael Jordan became a part of that.
-So if anyone wants to check that out, they can check it out on the channel. but I think that I’m going to have you do a little exercise, not right now, but, on your free time.
-Cause I think it will help you kind of dive into brands a little bit more like brand strategy in itself is one of those things that when we develop our, our brand identity systems, that we kind of take a look at.
-So we’ve got, we do, like you said earlier, are you integrity?
+So if anyone wants to check that out, they can check it out on the channel. but I think that I’m going to have you do a little exercise, not right now, but, in your free time.
+Cause I think it will help you kind of dive into brands a little bit more like brand strategy in itself is one of those things that when we develop our, our brand identity systems, that we kind of takes a look at.
+So we’ve got, we do, as you said earlier, are your integrity?
 Are you, are you, what, what kind of values does your company kind of look at, to bring in customers or fans or, what is your voice?

 Zach Colman (31:13):

-And so it is, it’s not just about the logo, but it also is about your color schemes and your fonts and stuff like that, because that a lot of that stuff really does dive into your values.
+And so it is, it’s not just about the logo, but it also is about your color schemes and your fonts and stuff like that, because a lot of that stuff really does dive into your values.
 I mean, I, I think that a lot of, that’s one of the biggest mistakes.
 And when I, when I got into this right now, they do think it’s just a logo.
 So they kind of look at it and they go, Oh, I’m just going to have some designer out there.
 Kind of create me a logo, you know, and I’m good to go.
 And, and then you look at it and you’re like, what does that have to do?
 How does that represent you in any way form or another?
 Like, and you’re using bright coat, at least certain color schemes and these fonts that make it look like you’re, you, it just brings this feel.

 Zach Colman (31:57):

-I always tell people, you have to think about the, the, the logo is part of the brand and it has to be, has to be so simplistic that it’s subconscious and it’s iconic.
+I always tell people, that you have to think about the logo is part of the brand and it has to be, has to be so simplistic that it’s subconscious and it’s iconic.
 So I liked it.
-I like to use examples like circle K, I don’t know if you have certifications up there in Canada, but I like to use purple K is a good example, at, because it is a very simple logo, but when people are driving down the street, and for athletes that are watching this, so, you know, you’re driving down the street, you can kind of say, Hmm, where am I getting gas today?
-And even though, you know, the circle, K’s a mile down the road around the four corners that all have gas stations, you take that extra mile and you go to circle K, because you subconsciously remember their values, the honesty that they bring you as you buy their products.
+I like to use examples like circle K, I don’t know if you have certifications up there in Canada, but I like to use purple K is a good example, because it is a very simple logo, but when people are driving down the street, and for athletes that are watching this, so, you know, you’re driving down the street, you can kind of say, Hmm, where am I getting gas today?
+And even though, you know, the circle, K’s a mile down the road around the four corners that all have gas stations, you take that extra mile and you go to Circle K because you subconsciously remember their values, the honesty that they bring you as you buy their products.

 Zach Colman (32:42):

 And so you go there.
 So I a hundred percent agree with you on that.
-So when I was saying, go back and as you’re kind of, as you’re growing and you’re kind of looking at stuff from a day to day, just challenge yourself a little bit and take a look at certain brands and kind of say, as you’re talking to them, when you’re in, you’re working with them and their values and what they’re doing, kind of digest their colors in their fonts and their, the stuff that they’re working with, even with the designers that you’re probably working with to help create some of these, the create some of these in, in market advertising for that company, you know, and that’s where, of course, brand style guides come in and all that empty stuff, but we won’t go that far into it.
+So when I was saying, go back and as you’re kind of, as you’re growing and you’re kind of looking at stuff from a day to day, just challenge yourself a little bit and take a look at certain brands and kind of say, as you’re talking to them, when you’re in, you’re working with them and their values and what they’re doing, kind of digest their colors in their fonts and there, the stuff that they’re working with, even with the designers that you’re probably working with to help create some of these, the create some of these in, in-market advertising for that company, you know, and that’s where, of course, brand style guides come in and all that empty stuff, but we won’t go that far into it.
 But, but yeah, no, I totally agree with you.

 Zach Colman (33:22):

 It is.
 It’s always, it’s, it’s more than a logo.
 And, and so, and I think JJ watt really, really showed that a lot with his, his campaign and how everyone, when they look at him yes.
 His logo and what he does.
-I mean, I know what it looks like because I’m, you know, I’m a beat when it comes to that stuff, but I familiar with it as well.
+I mean, I know what it looks like because I’m, you know, I’m a beat when it comes to that stuff, but I am familiar with it as well.
 Yeah, exactly.
 So you think about that, but now it’s somewhat tied to him and you still, overall think of JJ watt, but when you see the logo, you think of JJ watt, you know what I mean?
-So I think that that’s something that people can take away from it that when they see that, when they see that they feel the humbleness that he has, and they feel that giddiness that he has.
+So I think that that’s something that people can take away from it that when they see that when they see that they feel the humbleness that he has, and they feel that giddiness that he has.
 And I think that that’s what it really, really symbolizes more than anything.
 So, I know that we talked about, I know that we talked a little bit about, you working with athletes and kind of telling them some of those struggles, but have you worked with, have you worked with, or, or from your experience as you’ve grown with these brands, athletes that have, have maybe not sick, we’ll just say successfully, but have, you know, open businesses or have, worked in any sort of capacity outside the game.

 Greg Amiel (34:43):

-Yeah. right now is a perfect example. a lot of people do not recognize for the most part that although they are tremendous athletes though, the players that are in the CFL, there’s a handful of them that are, capable of not playing this year and having made enough salary to, to hang on for a year and returned to play next year.
+Yeah. right now is a perfect example. a lot of people do not recognize for the most part that although they are tremendous athletes though, the players that are in the CFL, there’s a handful of them that is, capable of not playing this year and having made enough salary to, to hang on for a year and returned to play next year.
 But this year I’ve had a variety of conversations with some of our players.
-Who’ve had to look for another source of income and, have had to diversify a little bit, and they are still going early in the morning to train and stay physically fit. however, they’re going to a job every single day throughout this year to start developing a dinner or a future.
-And some are much more ahead of others.
-Some have recognized that even while they were playing during the off season, they would be busy getting real estate licenses or, you know, taking courses to eventually become a financial advisor or whatever it is of interest to them.
-And typically that’s deeply rooted in what they studied at school as well, or perhaps what family experiences they may have had businesses that they are around.
-But right now there are some, who got a bit more of a head start and were able to find jobs immediately, because they’ve already, you know, I don’t, well, I guess you can call it interned in the off season
+Who’s had to look for another source of income and, have had to diversify a little bit, and they are still going early in the morning to train and stay physically fit. however, they’re going to a job every single day throughout this year to start developing a dinner or a future.
+And some are much ahead of others.
+Some have recognized that even while they were playing during the off-season, they would be busy getting real estate licenses or, you know, taking courses to eventually become a financial advisor or whatever it is of interest to them.
+And typically that’s deeply rooted in what they studied at school as well, or perhaps what family experiences they may have had in businesses that they are around.
+But right now there are some, who got a bit more of a head start and were able to find jobs immediately, because they’ve already, you know, I don’t, well, I guess you can call it interned in the off-season

 Greg Amiel (36:26):